Portland Hills, Nova Scotia

 Portland Hills is a subdivision in Dartmouth Nova Scotia that is part of the Halifax Regional Municipality.
 It is located east of Morris Lake and Portland Estates.
 It formed in 2001-2008 as an extension of the community of Portland Estates along Portland Street (Route 207).
-The neighbourhood is home to the Portland Hills Centre, which includes Irish themed pub, Finbars.
+The neighbourhood is home to the Portland Hills Centre.
 Running through Portland Hills is Birches Park, which includes the Portland Hills Greenway 2.2 kilometre trail.

 Geography

 Portland Hills is about 6 km from Downtown Dartmouth, and is approximately 133 ha in landmass.

 Transportation

 Portland Hills Terminal, at the corner of Portland Street and Portland Hills Drive, is a hub for Halifax Transit bus services.